File Sorting

 Name: Self-explanatory, this is the name of the file.

 Last Modified: The date for which the file was last modified.
-The Last Modified date is added/updated when a file is: a) first uploaded, b) overwritten by a file of the same name, c) moved to a new location, or d) copied to a new location (the original file will retain its current Last Modified date while the copied file will get a current date).
+The Last Modified date is added/updated when a file is: a) first uploaded, b) overwritten by a file of the same name, c) moved to a new location, d) copied to a new location (the original file will retain its current Last Modified date while the copied file will get a current date), or e) renamed.

 Modified By: This is the username of the person who last modified the file.